 Biological anthropology is an interdisciplinary science that explores the adaptations, variability and evolution of humans, primates and our fossil lineages.
 Biological anthropologists integrate methodological and theoretical approaches from numerous disciplines to better understand the human condition and our place in the world around us.
 Our combined teaching and research foci engages students in developing skills in human osteology, bioarchaeology, forensic anthropology, biogeochemical analyses, quantitative methods, geospatial analysis, and field methods.
 This integration of problem-oriented knowledge and applied skills provides graduates with a wide range of opportunities to be successful in academic and non-academic professional careers in numerous private-sector industries, research programs and government agencies.

-The increasing need to address contemporary social justice problems, economic issues, urbanization, public health crises, persistent health disparities, emerging global health challenges, migration and immigration, drugs and addiction, nutrition and diet, gender and sexuality rights, educational equality, and outcomes of new population shifts call for training Ph.D. students for work in health-related and justice-related international and community settings as well as academia.
+The increasing need to address an array of contemporary problems and issues calls for training Ph.D. students for work in health-related and justice-related international and community settings as well as academia.
+These include social justice problems, economic issues, urbanization, public health crises, persistent health disparities, emerging global health challenges, migration and immigration, drugs and addiction, nutrition and diet, gender and sexuality rights, educational equality, and outcomes of new population shifts.
 Our cultural and medical anthropology faculty work at the intersection of social science, social justice, globalization, public health, medicine, and ethics.
 Their expertise offers Ph.D. students diverse research and public anthropology skills in preparation for work in these and other growing fields.

 PROGRAM STRENGTHS AND GOALS